NBISweden/module-openrefine-dm-practices/_episodes/07-resources.md

 OpenRefine is more than a simple data cleaning tool.
 People are using it for all sorts of activities.
 Here are some other resources that might prove useful.

-# Lesson

-## Using online resources to get help with OpenRefine

-OpenRefine is more than a simple data cleaning tool.
-People are using it for all sorts of activities.
-Here are some other resources that might prove useful.

 OpenRefine has its own web site with documentation and a book:

 * [OpenRefine web site](http://openrefine.org/)